Scientific Name

 Description

-Crassula ericoides is a small, sparingly to moderately branched succulent shrub with erect, rarely decumbent, or prostrate branches with green, lanceolate or ovate leaves.
-It can grow up to 10 inches (25 cm) tall, often much-branched towards the apex.
+Crassula ericoides is a small, sparingly to moderately branched succulent shrub with erect, rarely decumbent, or prostrate branches with green, lance-shaped or ovoid leaves.
+It can grow up to 10 inches (25 cm) tall, often highly branched towards the apex.
 The older branches have brown bark peeling in horizontal strips.
-The leaves can measure up to 0.2 inches (0.5 cm) long and 0.1 inches 0.2 cm) wide.
+The leaves can measure up to 0.2 inches (0.5 cm) in length and 0.1 inches 0.2 cm) in width.
 The old leaves are usually deciduous.

 The flowers are tubular, white to cream-colored, and appear in clusters at the tip of the branches in winter.